-See Matlab code in (\mathbf{d}) .
+See Matlab code in (d).
 Why do we need a small weight on u(t)?
-Since integral action requires the control signal magnitude to be large at low frequencies we have to let the control signal be large, otherwise the low frequency gain will be limited independent of noise model.
+Since integral action requires the magnitude of the control signal to be large at low frequencies, we have to let the control signal to be large.
+If not, the low frequency gain will be limited independent of noise model.